run-x/opta/modules/aws_mysql/aws-mysql.md

 You can find them either programmatically via the aws cli, or through the AWS web console (they will be called system snapshots, and they have a different tab than the manual ones).

+### Performance and Scaling

+You can modify the DB instance class with the field `instance_class` in the module configuration.

+Storage scaling is automatically managed by AWS Aurora, see the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Performance.html).

+To add replicas to an existing cluser, follow the [official guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-replicas-adding.html).

 ### Linking

 When linked to a k8s-service, it adds connection credentials to your container's environment variables as: